 Recent studies have found that caffeine results in increased brain entropy, which is a complicated brain activity.
 High brain entropy enables the brain to process more information.
 Coffee is also a good source of antioxidants that support the brain’s health with increasing age.
-This reduces risks of cognitive decline, Parkinson’s disease, Alzheimer’s disease, stroke, and other conditions affecting the senior living.
+This reduces risks of cognitive decline, Parkinson’s disease, Alzheimer’s disease, stroke, and other conditions affecting senior living.

 Apart from being a source of low-calorie fiber, broccoli is good for brain memory.
 Broccoli contains glucosinolates that are broken down in the body to isothiocyanates.
-Isothiocyanates in the body significantly reduce the oxidative stress and the risks of neurodegenerative diseases.
+Isothiocyanates in the body may significantly reduce oxidative stress and the risks of neurodegenerative diseases.
 Broccoli is also rich in Flavonoids and Vitamin C, which boosts overall brain health.